Small Business Owners

 Skills are learned.

-While terms like “soft skills or “power skills” are used every day, I’m updating my vocabulary to align with Seth Godin.
-Instead of abstracting, even nerfing the value of what makes us indispensable, “real skills” invite the new reality.
+Instead of abstracting, even nerfing the value of what makes us indispensable by using terms like soft skills or power skills, “real skills” invite the new reality.
 Knowledge, action, and persistence are still required, but real skills help us connect, communicate, and collaborate as we pursue peculiar work fueled by significance in our connected era.

-As Seth Godin recently wrote about in this TED Talks article, real skills help students, entrepreneurs, intrapreneurs, and people-centric organizations activate humans working toward shared understandings.
-This updated term removes the optional vibes out of subtle super powers that help us go beyond the status quo.
-To close his 2023 manifesto for teams, Song of Significance, Seth Godin shares this working encyclopedia (below) of categorized real skills.
+As Seth Godin writes about, real skills help students, founders, intrapreneurs, and people-centric organizations activate humans working toward shared understandings.
+This updated term removes the optional vibes out of subtle superpowers that help us go beyond the status quo.
+To close his 2023 manifesto for teams, The Song of Significance, Godin shares this working encyclopedia of categorized real skills.

 Adaptability to changing requirements